 Likewise, if you believe the historical evidence that there was an empty tomb, then you have to ask, What is the most likely explanation for that empty tomb?

-And then there is also the matter of explaining the post-death appearances of Jesus in the Gospels and Acts.
+And then there is also the matter of explaining the post-death appearances of Jesus in the Gospels and Acts (and Paul’s account of them in his letters).
 It would not have been difficult to produce contradictory witnesses in many of the cases — unless there weren’t any.

 There’s more: If Jesus wasn’t performing miracles, what accounts for the crowds?
 If He were an obvious sham, what accounts for the Apostles and other followers?
 Mohammed offered plunder and political leadership, but what did Jesus offer?